 Rayon is a semi-synthetic fabric that may shrink or lose its shape if not washed properly, so we recommend hand washing in cold water with a gentle detergent.
 Our tip here is to always test the product on a hidden part of the fabric before washing if you are unsure.
-Viscose is a type of rayon which requires particular care; if the label says 'dry clean only' we recommend you seek specialist advice and don't attempt to wash it at home.
+Viscose is a type of rayon which requires particular care; if the label says 'dry clean only' we recommend you do actually dry clean this one!
+You can also lightly steam these.

 Most, polyester, cotton, linen, or synthetic fabrics (including acrylic) are durable enough to withstand machine washing with no trouble at all.
 But it's best to use a gentle detergent and wash on a lower temperature to keep them looking their best.
 Try our bestselling Basil & Mandarin Leaf Duo Set, also available by subscription.

 But before you go ahead and wash your item at home - be sure to check out the next steps before going ahead and washing.

 Does it have any embroidery, embellishments, tailoring, or padding?

 The next step is to check if the garment has any detailing such as beading, sequins, feathers, or embellishments, or structure such as padding, pleating, or intricate folding.
-These are extremely delicate and likely to become damaged or fall off when the garment is washed, or mis-shapen.
+These are extremely delicate and likely to become damaged, misshapen or fall off when the garment is washed.
 In most cases, items with these will need to be dry cleaned, but keep reading for alternatives.